They are not competitors — they are complements

 The key is sequencing: deep first, surface second.
 Not the other way around.

-This article reflects the clinical perspective of Dr. Cha Seung-yeon, Medical Director at Tune Clinic.
+This article reflects the clinical perspective of Dr. Cha Seung-yeon, Representative Director at Tune Clinic.
 For a personalized assessment, reach out to our team via Instagram.